PaNOSC-ViNYL/ase/doc/ase/setup-overview.rst

 **Common bulk crystals**

-The :func:`ase.structure.bulk` function can be used to create the most common bulk crystal structures.
+The :func:`ase.lattice.bulk` function can be used to create the most common bulk crystal structures.
 The function creates a single unit cell oriented such that the number of atoms in the cell is minimal.